PhilemonPhilippin/PhilemonPhilippin/README.md

 I discovered **programming** in 2017 and immediatly fell in love with it.
 I started to learn it more seriously from end of 2021.

+I want to make **better software** so that people have easier and more enjoyable access to technology.

 The _languages and tools_ I use are :

 - [![C#](/csharp.png) _C#_](<https://en.wikipedia.org/wiki/C_Sharp_(programming_language)>) [![Transact-SQL](/sql.png) _Transact-SQL_](https://en.wikipedia.org/wiki/Transact-SQL) [![GIT](/git.png) _GIT_](https://en.wikipedia.org/wiki/Git)